 There are still a handful of great tracks that haven’t come up yet, but they certainly deserve a mention.
 “Vs. Susie,” “Chaos King,” and “THE WORLD REVOLVING” are killer boss themes.
 “Scarlet Forest” is an elegant orchestral piece with some neat thematic touches.
 “Rouxls Kaard” is hilariously overwrought and also has some harpsichord in it, which I hope is enough to convince you of its greatness.
 And of course, Laura Shigihara’s cameo in “Don’t Forget” is brief but perfect.

 Well, in case I haven’t made it abundantly clear, Deltarune: Chapter 1 is very good.
 I believe Toby Fox has amply demonstrated that he is not a one-hit wonder.
 Even though this is only the first chapter of his next project, the soundtrack (and the game, for that matter) has a complete arc, and it delivers a satisfying experience in a relatively short amount of time.
 Fox’s new compositions have the same spark of creativity and clever thematic structure as his previous work, and his style remains deeply nostalgic and cheerfully anachronistic.
 I can’t wait to see how he develops his thematic material in future chapters.
 Also, I can’t believe that Fox chose to distribute Deltarune: Chapter 1 for free.
-If you’ve played this game and enjoyed it, I urge you to purchase the soundtrack.
-It costs $7.
+If you’ve played this game and enjoyed it, I urge you to purchase the DELTARUNE Chapter 1 OST.
+It costs 7 USD.
 The game is worth that much by itself, so buy the album, support a talented indie developer, and treat yourself to some sweet tunes.